verhovsky/books-futures-explained/src/1_background_information.md

 Actually, after going through these concepts, implementing futures will seem pretty simple.
 I promise.

-## Popular alternatives for writing concurrent programs

-So let's kick this off by first taking a brief look into what the popular options we have for writing concurrent programs

-### Callback based approcah

-You probably already know this from Javascript since it's extremely common:

 ## Futures

 So what is a future?